vhavryk/java-performance/improve-perfomance-javams.md

 And by default parallelism of fork join pool calculates using number of available processors.
 In my case this is 3.
 For IO operations this is bottleneck.
-So lets increase parallelism of the fork join pool using to value 1000.
+So lets increase parallelism of the fork join pool to value 1000.

     -Djava.util.concurrent.ForkJoinPool.common.parallelism=1000